thomjur/home_page/projects/religionml_for_editing.md

 ### Use Case III: New Perspectives on Current Research Questions

-The training of machine learning models and the general annotation of the data also grant new insights into the use of religious terminology.
+The training of machine learning models and the annotation of the data also grant new insights into the use of religious terminology.
 Firstly, the annotations\' statistics contribute exciting insights into the data, for example, by providing an overview of the distribution of